use Client Point

 Usage

-This hook is an interaction hook that returns event handler props.
+This Hook returns event handler props.

 function App() {